CoqueiroS/CADIn/README.md

 **Annotated regions**

-GFF file has different information about annotation.
-Although this information was important only one can be used for analyses.
-We recommend those regions the best covers the chromosome/genome.
-Due this was put `-f gene` like standard.
+GFF file has different annotation information, as Gene, CDS and mRNA, and only one can be used for analyses.
+The selection of the one used is governed by the flag “-f”.
+The default parameter is “-f gene”.

 *Calculate coverage using CDS regions*
 ```